rahnemoon/qa-challenge-solution/README.md

 - The second part of the challenge is solved and explained in Jupiter Notebook named `variable_analysis.ipynb`.
 The regression model is included in the challenge code even though it may not be the best model to use.
+	_**Note:** The outputs of the Jupiter Notebook are removed because of the file size problem.
+Therefore, please run the notebook from the start if you are interested to see the result._

 ## Local Deployment